roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 DiffDock has an official webserver on HuggingFace (a sever which is used heavily by machine learning people for storing models and datasets). <https://huggingface.co/spaces/reginabarzilaygroup/DiffDock-Web>

 1. Go to <https://huggingface.co/spaces/reginabarzilaygroup/DiffDock-Web>
 2. Upload 2qwk_A.pdb as the Input PDB
 	Since DiffDock does not use the Rosetta energy function, you don't (necessarily) need to pre-relax the structure.
 3. Upload oseltamivir.sdf as the Input Ligand (or alternatively, provide the SMILES string)
 4. Leave Configuration blank.
 5. Ignore the "examples" box and press the "Run DiffDock" button.

+When the run completes, download the results (which is a zip file containing the input PDB and docked models in SDF format), and open the structures in ChimeraX along with the full 2qwk structure?
+When examining the structure, keep in mind that DiffDock was likely trained on 2qwk (and related structures), and as such its weights were tuned to do well on this task.
+Performance here is not necessarily representative of what would happen in cases where the results are unknown.